 AGING: 15 months in French oak barrels, 30% new

 points of distinction

-- First vineyard purchased outside France since 1826 (Clos des Ursules)
+- First vineyard purchased by Jadot outside of France since 1826

 - Dry-farmed vineyard with original rootstock